 Eyelid lift (blepharoplasty) is a safe, effective procedure performed to restore a more youthful appearance and less fatigued look while maintaining or improving visual function.
 Blepharoplasty is one of the most common facial rejuvenation procedures performed.
 It generally involves the removal of excess skin and fat around the eyelids.
 In today’s competitive corporate workplace more women and men are increasingly seeking eyelid surgery to restore a younger look that more typifies their energy level.

 Along with baggy eyelid skin, an additional source of concern is textural or surface changes (fine little lines) in the skin around the eyes.
 Although some improvement in facial wrinkles can be obtained from a blepharoplasty, it will not address all the superficial lines that come from premature aging, overexposure to weather, and genetics.
 Blepharoplasty addresses excess skin and fat; skin resurfacing such as chemical peels and laser surgery addresses textural wrinkles and imperfections.
-Dr. Lopez often recommends the use of Botox to correct many of the wrinkles around the eyes as well as prevent them from occurring.
+Dr. Lopez and Dr. Perro often recommend the use of Botox to correct many of the wrinkles around the eyes as well as prevent them from occurring.

 When discussing rejuvenation procedures the best place to start is by looking at before and after photos to see just what can be accomplished.
 As you will see in the photos, patients often ask to combine an eyelid lift with other cosmetic surgery.
 Facelifts, chin implants, rhinoplasty (nasal surgery), otoplasty (ear surgery) and lip surgery can also be performed in conjunction with blepharoplasty.

 For traditional lower eyelid blepharoplasty, it is common that an incision is made in the lower eyelid skin with removal of excess skin and fat to achieve a refreshed look.